by Rafael Abramyan (last updated November 29, 2015)

-Whether it's a Jaguar "fixed head coupe" (FHC), "drop head coupe" (DHC), "open two seater" (OTS) roadster, or saloon sedan, my auto upholstery services include the Jaguar XK120, XK140, XK150, XKE (E-Types) and beloved Mark series.
+Whether it's a Jaguar fixed head coupe (FHC), drop head coupe (DHC), open two seater (OTS) roadster or saloon sedan, my auto upholstery services include the Jaguar XK120, XK140, XK150, XKE (E-Type) and beloved Mark series.

 All of these vintage sports and executive luxury Jags have become highly prized by Jaguar collectors, like Hollywood movie star Harrison Ford, for their sheer elegance and exquisite beauty.
 Fully restored Jaguar classics easily command prices exceeding $100,000 at auctions and upcoming CA Concours d'Elegance shows.

-I'm often hired by a classic Jaguar restoration shop, like Steve's Jaguar Service, Jon Pollock Restorations and Winning Makes, to reupholster Jaguar seats, dashboards (dash fascias), steering wheels, consoles, convertible tops, headliners, carpets, door panels, and trunks to the original design and color specifications, using the finest leathers and fabrics in the world.
+I'm often hired by classic Jaguar restoration shops Steve's Jaguar Service, Jon Pollock Restorations and Winning Makes to reupholster Jaguar seats, dashboards (dash fascias), steering wheels, consoles, convertible tops, headliners, carpets, door panels, and trunks to the original design and color specifications, using the finest leathers and fabrics in the world.

 Below is my portfolio of sample interior Jaguar restorations.
 No job is too difficult for me to create another Concours d'Elegance Jaguar show car winner.